dev-lusaja/Golang-Docker-Environment/README.md

 * Compile the application
 * Execute binary application

-default Go envs in linux alpine
+default Go envs on linux alpine
 -------------------------------
 alpine linux have for default this go envs: